List of Marvel Comics teams and organizations: Assembly of Evil

-The Assembly of Evil is an organization appearing in American comic books published by Marvel Comics.

-The Assembly of Evil is a supervillain team consisting of Jester, Fenris, Hydro-Man, Rock (who the Leader sent in his place), and the reactivated Hulk Robot.
-This team was first seen during the "Acts of Vengeance" storyline, where Jester formed this team at Doctor Doom's suggestion to create a group to fight the Avengers.
-Jester also tried to get Cloak and Dagger to join the team, but failed to.
+The Assembly of Evil is a supervillain team consisting of Jester, Fenris, Hydro-Man, Rock, and the Hulk Robot while also being infiltrated by Cloak and Dagger.
+This team was first seen during the "Acts of Vengeance" storyline, where it was assembled at Doctor Doom's suggestion to combat the Avengers.

 Avatars

-The Avatars are an organization appearing in American comic books published by Marvel Comics.

 The Avatars are a group of villains who work for Mandarin.
 They consist of Ancestor, Butterfly, Deluge, Foundry, Lich, Old Woman, Q'Wake, Sickle, Turmoil, and Warfist.

-During the "Dark Reign" storyline, Quasimodo researched the Avatars for Norman Osborn where their loyalty to Mandarin was mentioned.
-He advised Osborn to kill them, take their powers, give them to different people who are loyal to Osborn's cause, and to enlist a mystic that Osborn knows to help him with making use of the enchanted masks.

 B

 Bacchae

-The Bacchae are a group of woman warrior characters appearing in American comic books published by Marvel Comics.
+The Bacchae are a group of woman warriors.
 In ancient times Hippolyta and her sisters set about war mongering various lands.
 In each attack she would steal female children, raising them to be her faithful warriors.
 This gave rise to the origin of the mythological Amazons.
 Hippolyta served as their queen and she called them her Bacchae.
 This arrangement served for many years until the arrival of Hercules.
-Sometime later with her being immortal, Hippolyta decided to restart her Bacchae cult in order to advance her standing in modern day.
+Sometime later with her being immortal, Hippolyta decided to restart her Bacchae cult to advance her standing in modern day.
 She did this by initiating female street people and runaways, providing them with weapons and fighting skills.
 This modern day Bacchae also became former associates of the Golden Horde and once sought vengeance on the Invisible Woman for interfering with their affairs.
 They then formed a private New York club called Tartarus as a front based in the heart of Wall Street.
 Outsiders see it as a private pleasure palace for those of the international business elite who consider the Hellfire Club too passé.
 It was here during a kidnap attempt that they were foiled by the X-Men.